K2 and the Angelus. Photo: Sue DeArman

 Congratulations to the K2 Base Camp Trekkers.
 What a fantastic trek! a big thank you to all of the family, friends, colleagues, and sponsors who supported them

-Blog posts: Scroll down for day by day news of our climbing and trekking teams.
+Blog posts: Scroll down for day by day news of our fun and interesting K2 Base Camp Trek.

 View across moraine from ridge of Broad Peak BC.
 Photo: Sue DeArman